kevin-leptons/libfx/doc/introduction.rst

 Implementations are write by programming language and to be use as APIs to write programs, for specific programming language is C.

-Release under libfx license, **libfx** describes concepts and give implementations under the **libfx** name to help programmers do good work together.
-Unlike in the case use other packages with different styles, **libfx** is unique rules, it saves resources such as time, money and working.
+**libfx** describes concepts and give implementations under the **libfx** name to help programmers do thier job and do together.
+For example, **libfx** provides vector, hash table, thread pool or TCP handling model.
+Unlike in the case use other packages with different styles, **libfx** is unique clauses, it saves resources such as time, money and working.
 Programmers can be student, researcher, developer or any one, they can use or contribute to **libfx** if they have base knowledge about computer programming.

 Packages aims to both hosted and freestanding environments.If package runs on hosted, it must be independent between hosts, called cross platform.
 So some